+VLFBERHT+ | Quantum & Advanced Computing

 Financial infrastructure / government systems

-A central bank is migrating its signing infrastructure from RSA-2048 to CRYSTALS-Dilithium (NIST FIPS 204) and CRYSTALS-Kyber (FIPS 203).
-AI systems are used to generate and manage key material at scale.
-The migration involves 40,000+ key pairs across trading, settlement, and custody systems.
-The institution needs assurance that the AI-generated post-quantum keys meet structural quality requirements -- not just that the algorithm is correct, but that the specific key instances are high-quality.
+A central bank migrating its signing infrastructure from RSA-2048 to CRYSTALS-Dilithium (NIST FIPS 204) and CRYSTALS-Kyber (FIPS 203) faces a key quality assurance gap.
+AI systems used to generate and manage key material at scale across trading, settlement, and custody systems require assurance that the AI-generated post-quantum keys meet structural quality requirements—not just that the algorithm is correct, but that the specific key instances are high-quality.

-Ulfberht's cryptographic structural health module applies L-function metrics to each generated key pair.
-For RSA keys, this detects the structural weakness class that includes Debian CVE-2008-0166 and related low-entropy generation failures.
+Ulfberht's cryptographic structural health module is designed to apply advanced structural analysis to each generated key pair.
+For RSA keys, this can detect known classes of structural key weakness, including patterns caused by low-entropy generation environments.
 For FIPS 203/204/205 lattice parameters, it applies post-quantum-specific structural metrics.
-Every key pair receives a quality verdict before being enrolled in production systems.
+Every key pair can receive a quality verdict before being enrolled in production systems.
 The audit trail maps each key's governance verdict to the specific AI generation run that produced it.

 By the Numbers